Healthcare Workers: Preventing Hepatitis B & C

-Splashes, sprays, and needlesticks are common modes of transmission.
+Splashes, sprays, and needlesticks are common ways that infections can spread.
 If there’s any risk of your coming into contact with blood or body fluids during your workday, know that:

-You can become infected if blood or body fluids containing HBV or HCV get into your mouth, eyes, or nose, or into a cut, scrape, burn, rash, or hangnail on your skin.
+You can become infected if blood or body fluids containing HBV or HCV get into your mouth, eyes, or nose.
+Or if these fluids get into a cut, scrape, burn, rash, or hangnail on your skin.

-Some of the tasks that could put you at risk include giving injections, handling lab specimens, and cleaning work areas or patient rooms.
+Some of the tasks that could put you at risk include giving injections, handling lab samples, and cleaning work areas or patient rooms.